 - You will see a list of your direct reports' Check-ins for the current Check-in period.

-- Click Start reviewing at the top of the page to open Check-ins submitted by your direct reports for the current Check-in period.
+- Click Start reviewing at the top of the page to open Check-ins submitted by your direct reports for the current Check-in period and begin reviewing.

 Check Pulse score contextually